LuxuryRecovery

 How luxury centers address it

 Eating disorders need specialized residential care more than almost any other condition.
-The medical risks are serious — dangerous electrolyte imbalances, heart complications, refeeding syndrome — and the clinical work is fundamentally different from addiction treatment.
+The medical risks are serious: dangerous electrolyte imbalances, heart complications, refeeding syndrome.
+The clinical work is fundamentally different from addiction treatment.
 A general luxury program that lists eating disorders alongside substance use without a dedicated eating-disorder team is almost always the wrong choice.

 Where genuine eating-disorder residential meets luxury, the key features include: dietitians who are part of the clinical team (not outside consultants), supervised meals built into the treatment plan, medical staff trained in eating-disorder specifics (electrolyte monitoring, refeeding safety, bone density), and therapists credentialed in eating-disorder methods (CBT-E, family-based treatment for younger clients, IFS for the relational layer).